minitheguitarist/Chatbot-for-Website/README.md

-#Chatbot Project
+Chatbot Project
+Overview

 This project consists of two parts:

 Backend: Python-based service that runs the AI

 Frontend: User interface (React)

-Project Structure:
+Project Structure

 backend/App.py → Chatbot backend file

 frontend/src/components/Chatbot.css → Chatbot styling

 frontend/src/components/Chatbot.jsx → Chatbot component

------- Running the Project: ------
+Running the Project
 Start the Backend

-From the command line, navigate to the backend folder: cd backend python App.py
+cd backend
+python App.py

 This will run the AI and start the server.

 Start the Frontend

-In another command line window, navigate to the frontend folder: cd frontend npm start
+cd frontend
+npm start

 This will open a local website via localhost.

-Usage:
+Usage

 Open the given localhost address in your browser to test the Chatbot interface.

-Notes:
+Notes

-I have backed up the previous code and prompts in a separate file.
+Previous code and prompts have been backed up in a separate file.

-I discovered a new issue: sometimes the chatbot’s responses are too long.
-Because of the layout I designed, very long responses can occasionally cause syntax errors.
-The output then looks messy and poorly formatted.
+Sometimes the chatbot’s responses are too long.
+Because of the layout design, very long responses can occasionally cause syntax errors, resulting in messy and poorly formatted output.

-#For Turkish
-Chatbot Projesi
+Chatbot Projesi (Turkish)
+Genel Bakış

 Bu proje iki kısımdan oluşur: